 A person – called a data subject in the regulation – has a number of rights when it comes to companies storing, accessing or using their personal information.
 These rights take into account special cases such as sensitive information and records held on children.
 The GDPR sets out these rights and describes your responsibilities as an organisation to uphold them.

-The following information is provided for guidance and is based on a fully integrated, well-managed ISO 27001 Management System that already incorporates controls and processes for handling personal information.
+The following information is provided for guidance and is based on a fully integrated, well-managed ISO 27001 management system that already incorporates ISO 27001 controls and processes for handling personal information.

 Principles